Fraunhofer-AISEC/codyze/README.md

 # Support

-We will continue to maintain this project for the foreeable future on a best-effort basis.
+We will continue to maintain this project for the foreseeable future on a best-effort basis.
 That is, if you run into any bugs or find the documentation insufficient, we encourage you to open issues or pull requests.
 If you are interested in support and development for commercial use, please contact us.

 # License